Preserving the Forests and Rivers of the Upper Yakima River Basin

 Protecting the Unique Landscapes of Kittitas County

-KCT works with interested and willing landowners to protect lands and waters with high conservation values from development and alteration that could compromise their natural functions.
-Tools for accomplishing this include direct purchase of land or acquisition of conservation easements.
+KCT works with interested and willing landowners to protect lands and waters with high conservation values from development that could compromise their natural functions.
+Tools for preserving our lands are direct purchase of land or acquisition of conservation easements.

-Land purchase funding typically comes from a variety of sources, including government and foundation grants, and private donations.
-At the time of purchase, KCT sets aside funds in the form of a land stewardship endowment that ensures we can maintain and enhance the conservation values of this land, as well as provide educational and recreational access to the public where feasible.
+Land purchase funding typically comes from a variety of sources including government and foundation grants, and private donations.
+At the time of purchase, KCT sets aside funds in the form of a land stewardship endowment.
+Endowments ensure we can maintain and enhance the conservation values of this land.
+Equally important, endowments can provide educational and recreational access to the public where feasible.

-Conservation easements are restrictions voluntarily placed on a piece of property by the property owner and are designed to protect specific conservation values.
-Donated or sold by the landowner to KCT, conservation easements are negotiated and agreed to by the property owner and KCT.
-Conservation easements “travel with the land” meaning the restrictions apply to current and future owners of the easement property.
+Conservation easements are donated or sold by the landowner to KCT.
+The conditions are negotiated and agreed to by the property owner and KCT.
+These conditions “travel with the land,” meaning the restrictions apply to current and future owners of the property.
 Easements allow land to remain in the hands of a landowner who can continue to utilize the property subject to the restrictions agreed upon.

 Take a look at some of our featured protection projects on our Projects Page.